Gastritis in cats

 - Vomiting constantly with no gaps in-between

-- Vomiting and is very young, very old or has other illnesses
+- A vomiting cat that is very young, old or otherwise poorly

-Anti-sickness medicines are very good at stopping your cat feeling sick and vomiting.
+- Anti-sickness drugs to stop your cat feeling sick and vomiting.

 - Blood tests